 Undertaking a research degree at the Centre for Women, Ageing and Media

-WAM is interested in supervising projects related to film, television, music, print and online media that explores not only texts but how these are used, understood and remembered along the life-course.
-WAM is also interested in exploring autoethnographic approaches to research on older women’s experiences and memories of popular media forms.
+WAM is interested in supervising projects using innovative methods to explore questions of age, ageing, identities, and how these are experienced, understood and remembered along the lifecourse.
+WAM is particularly interested in exploring autoethnographic approaches to research on older women’s experiences, and we have expertise in relation to this and popular media forms.
 The research produced by the WAM research community would highlight the skills and perceptions offered by older people that are so often overlooked when designing research.

 If you are interested in undertaking research with WAM, potential applicants are strongly encouraged to contact co-director Hannah Grist (firstname.lastname@example.org) or Ros Jennings (email@example.com) for an informal conversation about your research ideas.